Dominican Republic cabinet minister killed in office | Law-Order

 Dominican Republic cabinet minister killed in office

-The Dominican Republics minister of the environment and natural resources was shot and killed in his office on Monday by a close friend, the office of the president said in a statement.Authorities said Orlando Jorge Mera was shot by Miguel Cruz, who has been detained.
+The Dominican Republics minister of the environment and natural resources - the son of a former president - was shot and killed in his office on Monday by a close friend, the office of the president said in a statement.Authorities said Orlando Jorge Mera was shot by Miguel Cruz, who has been detained.

-The Dominican Republic's minister of the environment and natural resources was shot and killed in his office on Monday by a close friend, the office of the president said in a statement.
+The Dominican Republic's minister of the environment and natural resources - the son of a former president - was shot and killed in his office on Monday by a close friend, the office of the president said in a statement.

 Authorities said Orlando Jorge Mera was shot by Miguel Cruz, who has been detained.
 No further details were immediately available, and it wasn't immediately clear if Cruz had an attorney.